jcvignoli/lumiere-movies/README.md

 ### Is it possible to add several movies to sidebar/widget and inside my post?

 One widget only can be added per post.
-However, as many movies as you wish can be inserted into your post.
+However, as many movies as you wish can be inserted inside your article.

 ### Known issues